- About SSRL

 Additional training requirements may be identified for SSRL users who plan to perform particular types of hazardous work while they are SSRL.
 Additional supplemental safety training courses may include: Laser Worker Safety Training, Radiological Worker Training (RWT), or other courses identified by the SSRL Safety officer or assigned by the user supervisor.

 Users are encouraged to review the check-in procedures and complete training before arrival.
 To complete training, log in to https://slactraining.skillport.com/skillportfe/login.action, enter you system ID# and slac2005.
 When the course is completed, credit for completing the course will be downloaded into the SLAC training database.
 There is a test at the end of this course, and passing grade of 80% or better is required to receive credit.

 Feedback is an important part of the Integrated Safety & Environmental Management System (ISEMS).
-Users are required to complete an end of run summary after each scheduled experiment.
+Users are required to complete an End of Run Summary after each scheduled experiment.
 The feedback provided by users will be used to address issues raised by users and to continually improve user resources and support.
-User feedback will be shared with LCLS safety office, management and scientific advisory committees.
+User feedback will be shared with SSRL safety office, management and scientific advisory committees.
 Users are also encouraged to contact the Users' Organization Executive Committee to share their suggestions or concerns.
-Complete end of run summary through the User Portal.
+The End of Run Summary is available through the User Portal.